-For purposes of this policy, a student may also be a "missing person" at any time prior to the expiration of 24 hours the person's absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
+Note that a student may also be a "missing person" at any time prior to the expiration of 24 hours the person's absence is contrary to his/her usual pattern of behavior and unusual circumstances may have caused the absence.
 Such circumstances could include, but not be limited to, a report or suspicion that the missing person may be the victim of foul play, has expressed suicidal thoughts, is in a life-threatening situation, or has been with persons who may endanger the student's welfare.